What is the primary purpose of Title I funding?

 Prepare for the GACE Educational Leadership Exam with our targeted quizzes.
 Test your knowledge with flashcards and multiple-choice questions, complete with hints and explanations, to enhance your readiness for the exam!

 The primary purpose of Title I funding is to assist schools with high poverty rates in meeting academic standards.
-Title I, a part of the Elementary and Secondary Education Act, is designed to ensure that all children, particularly those who are from low-income families, have a fair and equal opportunity to obtain a high-quality education.
+Title I, part of the Elementary and Secondary Education Act, is designed to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education.
+The funding specifically targets schools that serve low-income students, providing resources to improve their academic performance and close the achievement gap.

 Subscribe